paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-305-universities.md

 (6) Engagement with researchers and acquisition professionals in the Department of Defense, as appropriate.

-**(e) Funding.—** Subject to the availability of appropriations, the Secretary may use amounts available in the Defense Acquisition Workforce and Development Account to carry out the requirements of this section.
+**(d) Funding.—** Subject to the availability of appropriations, the Secretary may use amounts available in the Defense Acquisition Workforce and Development Account to carry out the requirements of this section.

-**(f) Annual Report.—** Not later than September 30, 2021, and annually thereafter, the Director shall submit to the Secretary of Defense and the congressional defense committees a report describing the activities conducted under this section during the previous year.
+**(e) Annual Report.—** Not later than September 30, 2021, and annually thereafter, the Under Secretary of Defense for Acquisition and Sustainment shall submit to the Secretary of Defense and the congressional defense committees a report describing the activities conducted under this section during the previous year.

 ### Statutory Notes

 #### Amendments
+2024—Subsec. (a).
+Pub.
+L. 118–159, § 835(3), substituted “subsection (c)” for “subsection (d)”.

+Subsecs. (c), (d).
+Pub.
+L. 118–159, § 835(1), (2), redesignated subsecs. (d) and (e) as (c) and (d), respectively, and struck out former subsec. (c) which authorized the Secretary of Defense to appoint an individual from civilian life to serve as the director for the extramural acquisition innovation and research to serve a term of five years.

+Subsec. (e).
+Pub.
+L. 118–159, § 835(2), (4), redesignated subsec. (f) as (e) and substituted “Under Secretary of Defense for Acquisition and Sustainment” for “Director”.
+Former subsec. (e) redesignated (d).

+Subsec. (f).
+Pub.
+L. 118–159, § 835(2), redesignated subsec. (f) as (e).

 2021—Pub.
 L. 116–283, § 1844(b), as added by Pub.
 L. 117–81, § 1701(u)(5)(B), renumbered [section 2361a of this title](./chapter-chapter-139-chapter-chapter-139.md#section-2361a) as this section.

 Pub.
 L. 116–283, § 1842(b), which directed the renumbering of [section 2361a of this title](./chapter-chapter-139-chapter-chapter-139.md#section-2361a) as section 4063 instead of this section, was amended by Pub.
 L. 117–81, § 1701(q)(1), (u)(3)(B), effective as if included therein, so that such renumbering was no longer directed.